 - Style guides provide advice about recommended or mandatory writing styles, word use, punctuation and presentation.
-It's a good idea to choose 1 guide and stick with it to ensure that your content is consistent; however, a single style guide may not contain all the information and guidance you need.
-Below is an outline of the major style guides for government and scientific content, to help you decide which ones to use, and when. - Australian Government Style manual provides guidance focused on government content, particularly digital content.
+It's a good idea to choose one guide and stick with it to ensure that your content is consistent; however, a single style guide may not contain all the information and guidance you need.
+Below is an outline of the major style guides for government and complex content, to help you decide which ones to use, and when. - Australian Government Style manual provides guidance focused on government content, particularly digital content.
 All Australian Government organisations follow this guide. - Australian manual of style provides guidance for anyone who writes, edits or designs content.
 It provides more detail than the Australian Government guide about the process of developing content and engaging audiences; it covers engaging audiences, and writing, editing and presenting information.
 It also covers specific subject areas such as health, mathematics, law and government.
-If your content is based on a specific subject area, especially in science or mathematics, this guide will help you present technical information in a clear and standardised way. - Inhouse style guides provide guidance specific to a particular department or agency - for example, the organisation's preferred terms and grammar for its common words and phrases.
+If your content is based on a specific subject area, especially in science or mathematics, this guide will help you present technical information in a clear and standardised way.

-- Readability targets are usually measured against school grades (see Checking readability).
-Many departments set a readability target depending on the audience or project (eg level 7 for the general public and level 10 for professionals). - Accessibility standards aim to ensure that content can be found and understood by users with a wide range of abilities and technological capabilities.
-All Australian Government websites must meet the international standard of WCAG 2.1 AA (see Accessibility for web content). - Digital Service Standard, which has 13 criteria for designing and delivering government services.
+- Inhouse style guides provide guidance specific to a particular department or agency - for example, the organisation's preferred terms and grammar for its common words and phrases. - Readability targets are usually measured against school grades (see Checking readability).
+Many organisations set a readability target depending on the audience or project (eg level 7 for the general public and level 10 for professionals). - Accessibility standards aim to ensure that content can be found and understood by users with a wide range of abilities and technological capabilities.
+All Australian Government websites must meet the international standard of WCAG 2.0 Level AA, and are strongly encouraged to meet WCAG 2.1 Level AA (see Accessibility for web content). - The Digital Service Standard has 13 criteria for designing and delivering government services.
 Government website services for the general public are expected to conform to the standard.